osuthorpe/Easy-Shortcode-Buttons-WP-Plugin/readme.txt

 = Who is this plugin for =

-This plugin was designed for people that want to include buttons on there Wordpress site without coding required
+This plugin was designed for people that want to include buttons on there wordpress site without coding required

 = Can I make my own buttons =